Stonehenge Inner Circle, Walking Tour of Bath and Two-Course Meal

 Next stop is another English gem, the Georgian city of Bath.
 Beautiful architecture, cobbled streets and a rich history make Bath the quintessential English city.
 Home to both Jane Austen and Mary Shelley, author of Frankenstein, Bath has attracted many a cultured figure from history drawn to the Roman Baths, tea rooms and lush countryside.
 Your guide will lead you on a walking tour around the city for you to enjoy the pretty streets while learning about its colourful past.

 Stonehenge – Exclusive Access To The Inner Circle

 Frequently referred to as one of the wonders of the world, Stonehenge is a 5,000-year-old mystery that still has experts scratching their heads today.
 Regarded as a British cultural icon, the purpose of Stonehenge remains unknown; is it an ancient clock, a place of prayer, or a Neolithic town hall?

-Your coach will be heading back to London for an arrival time of approximately 10pm (11pm in July and August due to later sunsets), where you can take your complimentary city walking tour at your leisure.
+Your coach will be heading back to London for an arrival time of approximately 8pm until end of March (10pm in April to September due to later sunsets).